nakibabedin/APCS-/cobo/data/README.md

 ### Team (P)BNJ - Brian Li, Nakib Abedin, Jefford Shau
 ## Experience
+- Looking up information about data privacy and the effects of using collecting data was very interesting.
-- A lot of the open ended questions seemed stupid to work with.
+- We did not really see the value in some of the open ended questions.
-- It was a pain getting -classpath to work on Windows using Git Bash.
+- We struggled in getting -classpath to work on Windows using Git Bash.
-- The rest of the lab seemed pretty easy, just long.
+- The rest of the lab seemed pretty easy, just time consuming.

 data sets: